byronicone/trains/README.md

 6. To play around further (and see the actual routes between cities) use options `2-4`.
 7. Option `5` will allow a new data set to be entered so you can re-run the tests.

-To run my test suite from the root of the project:
+To run my test suite (held in tests/trains-test.js):
 1. Run `npm install mocha`
 2. Run `npm test`